Non-human Encounters: Animals, Objects, Affects, & the Place of Practice

 Eleonora Fabião, performance artist & theorist, professor at the Federal University of Rio de Janeiro

-Carla Freccero, Feminist Studies, University of California, Santa Cruz
+Carla Freccero, Literature & History of Consciousness, University of California, Santa Cruz

 Katie Gentile, Interdisciplinary Studies, John Jay College of Criminal Justice, City University of New York